 Fanny pack (in backcountry with Patagonia Ultralight Black Hole Mini)

 Regardless of denier, the type of material used can have a significant impact on long-term durability.
-For example, the Free Range Equipment Canvas Phanny and Topo Designs Mini Quick Pack (which uses canvas-like nylon pack cloth) both have thick, abrasion-resistant exteriors that stand up well to long-term use.
+For example, the Free Range Canvas Phanny has a thick, abrasion-resistant exterior that stands up well to long-term use.
 While thin, Dyneema is also known to be impressively tear-resistant for its weight (as seen in the Hyperlite Versa and some versions of the LiteAF Feather Weight).
 UHMWPE, or ultra-high-molecular-weight-polyethylene, is another material used to boost strength while keeping weight to a minimum, and we’ve had positive experiences thus far with the Matador Freerain, which uses a mix of Robic nylon and gridded UHMWPE in high-wear areas.
 In other words, denier is certainly a part of the equation, but it’s just one piece in the larger durability puzzle.

 Fanny pack (Free Range Equipment Canvas Phanny closeup)